|

 We always pack a portable dog shower for our camping adventures.
 It’s perfect for cleaning muddy paws and keeping our furry friends fresh during longer trips.

-We’ve found that cleaning our dogs before they enter the tent or RV helps keep our sleeping area clean and comfortable.
-Plus, it’s much easier than trying to wrangle a dirty dog into a campground bathroom.
+Cleaning our dogs before they enter the tent or RV helps keep our sleeping area clean.
+Plus, it’s way easier than dragging a dirty dog into a campground bathroom, trust me.

 Pomo High Pressure 5L Portable Shower